 He continued: the resignations have exposed the divisions in the Conservative Party but also a tactical split within the Brexiteers, as Michael Gove and Andrea Leadsom want to get out of the EU with Brexit in any form and pick up the pieces afterwards.

-His guest Sarah Wollaston on Newsnight described Theresa May’s action as listening to business and she has ‘put the economy first’, which betrays the real problem – the country is not first but the economy a.k.a. corporate business.
+Evan Davis’ guest on Newsnight Sarah Wollaston described Theresa May’s action as listening to business and she has ‘put the economy first’, which betrays the real problem – the country is not first but the economy a.k.a. corporate international business.
 However, the economy is doing well since the Brexit vote.
-Many journalists are unable to unpick the arguements in their desire to keep to their previously scripted questions.
+Many journalists are unable to unpick the arguments in their desire to keep to their previously scripted questions.

 His other guest Jacob Rees-Mogg said the legislative basis for Brexit is in place.
 The EU Withdrawal Act and Article 50 are passed and the UK will leave at 11 p.m. on 29/3/2019.
 He supported her Lancaster House speech but the Chequers position is going back on it.